Learn, Connect, and Grow

 Leslie Schlender, CEcD, Economic Development Director for the Town of Elkin

 Heidi Walters, Director of Partner & Industry Relations for Visit North Carolina

-David Kahley with the Progress Fund shares the story of how and why his organization developed the Trail Town brand, what elements create a successful trail town, and what obstacles rural communities face in developing their brand as a trail town.
-He will share about some of their successes and challenges and provide some context for how our state can benefit from their experiences; Leslie Schlender with the Town of Elkin will share their experiences in building economic develop strategies around trail infrastructure; and Heidi Walters will present Visit NC’s new NC Outdoor campaign, a public information campaign to help us preserve the natural beauty of NC and a partnership with Leave No Trace.
+Trails and Economic Development go hand-in-hand.
+Piedmont Legacy Trails was delighted to host guest speakers with valuable experience harnessing the trails market for economic development.
+First, David Kahley with the Progress Fund shares the story of how and why his organization developed the Trail Town brand, what elements create a successful trail town, and what obstacles rural communities face in developing themselves as a trail town.
+Second, Leslie Schlender with the Town of Elkin shares their story of building on trail momentum to create wider economic development for the Town as a whole; and lastly, Heidi Walters presents Visit NC’s new NC Outdoor campaign, a public information campaign to help us preserve the natural beauty of NC and a partnership with Leave No Trace.